srivanidontharaboina/Advance-SQl-Analytics/README.md

 # Author

-Created as part of a SQL analytics and business intelligence practice project.
+Created as part of a SQL analytics and business intelligence practice project by Srivani dontharaboina